Fiserv/banking-hub/docs/getting-started/before-you-start.md

 # Before You Start
 > #### Note to Unregistered Users
 >
-> The unregistered user journey enables an introduction to the range of functions developers can access using our Integrated Banking APIs, but not all nuances regarding how those APIs connect to our different platforms are available. <br> By contrast, the registered user journey (a work in progress) will enable developers to understand how to use our Integrated Banking APIs to integrate with any or all of our banking platforms.
+> The unregistered user journey enables an introduction to the range of functions developers can access using our Banking Hub APIs, but not all nuances regarding how those APIs connect to our different platforms are available. <br> By contrast, the registered user journey (a work in progress) will enable developers to understand how to use our Banking Hub APIs to integrate with any or all of our banking platforms.

 Register to the Fiserv Developer Studio to test the APIs in test and live environments.
 However, registration is not required to learn about our API integration process and test the APIs in API Explorer.